 Along with a CCW class, a basic gun handling class is recommended as the place to start.

 You will have to check your area for your local options.
 Gun stores, gun shows, and shooting ranges are the place to start.
 Most have extensive websites so internet research will be helpful to you.
-Click here to see a national list of shooting ranges and schools.
 I do recommend that you visit in person to get a good sense of the professionalism and quality of the facility.
 Your local police department can offer you some direction as well.
+Here is a link to a national listing of female TWAW instructors

 Try to find one that offers a variety of courses, with well experienced instructors and perhaps one that offers classes for women only.
 Some skills to develop through instruction are: